drbh/candle-ocr-server/README.md

 **Note: the app performance may be impacted by other users since the model is running on a small CPU bound VM.

-# oooo, show me what it do 🚀
+# oooo, show me what it does 🚀

 ## Detect from freeform